On a Stochastic Fundamental Lemma and Its Use for Data-Driven Optimal Control: Numerical Examples

-Suppose no recorded noise data $\mathbf{\lowercase{w}}$ is available and for all $k\in \mbb{I}_{[0, N-1]}$ the disturbance is i.i.d. $W_k$ Gaussian $\mcl N(0,0.5^2)$ and, hence, it admits an exact PCE with $L_w+1=2$ terms.
-We apply \eqref{eq:estimdateWd} with $T=1000$ to reconstruct the noise realizations.
-Moreover, we sample the input in stochastic manner and collect $150$ additional input/state measurements---this way ensuring that the data is persistently exciting.
+We suppose that no recorded disturbance data $\mathbf{\lowercase{w}}$ is available and that for all $k\in \mbb{I}_{[0, N-1]}$ the disturbances $W_k$, $k\in \N$ are i.i.d.
+Gaussian $\mcl N(0,0.5^2)$.
+We apply \eqref{eq:noise_estimation_LSE} with $1000$ samples to reconstruct the disturbance realizations.
+To this end, we use the feedback law $u_k=-1.1x_k + v_k$, where $v_k$ is randomly uniformly sampled from $[-0.1,0.1]$ for $k \in \I_{[0,999]}$, during the data collection phase.
+Moreover, we construct the Hankel matrices from the first 100 recorded input/state and estimated noise.
+This way, we ensure that the data is persistently exciting and the magnitude of state will not increase exponentially.
+We remark that, in the general context of data-driven control, the design of persistently exciting input sequences for unstable systems is still an open problem.

-We choose Legendre polynomials as PCE basis with $L_x=1$ for $X_0$ and Hermite polynomials with $L_w=1$ for $W_{k+i}$ such that Definition \ref{def:exact_pce} is satisfied as shown in Table \ref{tab:askey_scheme}.
-Consequently, we obtain $L=26$ from \eqref{eq:terms} and exactness of the PCEs is ensured.
+We choose Legendre polynomials as PCE basis with $L\ini=2$ for $X\ini$ and Hermite polynomials with $L_w=2$ for $W_{k}$ such that Definition \ref{def:exact_pce} is satisfied as shown in Table \ref{tab:askey_scheme}.
+Consequently, we obtain $L=27$ from \eqref{eq:terms} and the exactness of the PCEs is ensured.
 The solutions of the open-loop OCP~\eqref{eq:H_PCE_SOCP} are depicted in Figure~\ref{fig:scalar_compare_normal}.
-Therein we compare the solution with estimated noise realizations to the one with exact knowledge of noise realizations.
+Therein we compare the solution with estimated disturbance realizations to the one with exact knowledge of disturbance realizations.
 For the sake of simplicity, only the expected value and variance of $X$ and $U$ are plotted instead of PCE coefficients.
-It can be seen that the solution with estimated noise realizations from \eqref{eq:estimdateWd} matches the one with exact knowledge of noise realizations well.
-More precisely, \eqref{eq:H_PCE_SOCP} with estimated noise \eqref{eq:estimdateWd} provides a slightly suboptimal solution without much performance loss.
-Furthermore, Figure~\ref{fig:scalar_compare_normal} also shows that \eqref{eq:H_PCE_SOCP} is equivalent to model-based stochastic control if exact knowledge of noise realizations is available.
-This is inline with the results of Theorem~\ref{thm:equivOCP}, i.e., OCP~\eqref{eq:H_PCE_SOCP} is the data-driven equivalent of OCP~\eqref{eq:PCE_SOCP} when persistency of excitation is satisfied and the noise distributions as well as previous noise realizations are known.
+It can be seen that the solution with estimated disturbance realizations from \eqref{eq:noise_estimation_LSE} matches the one with exact knowledge of disturbance realizations well.
+More precisely, the maximum difference of the solutions of OCP~\eqref{eq:H_PCE_SOCP} with disturbance measurement and estimation in terms of the first two moments of $X$ and $U$ is $3.71\cdot 10^{-3}$.
+That is, \eqref{eq:H_PCE_SOCP} with estimated disturbance \eqref{eq:noise_estimation_LSE} provides a slightly suboptimal solution without much performance loss.
+Furthermore, the maximum difference of the solutions of OCP~\eqref{eq:PCE_SOCP} and \eqref{eq:H_PCE_SOCP} with disturbance measurement in terms of the first two moments of $X$ and $U$ is $4.83\cdot 10^{-5}$, which shows that \eqref{eq:H_PCE_SOCP} is equivalent to model-based stochastic control if exact knowledge of disturbance realizations is available.